 Please book and pay for your own hotel and if you wish to split costs, you can setup roommate requests through the email list contained in our correspondence.

 Let us know if you will have your own car.
 We will provide you with parking access codes for Friday and Saturday parking will be free.
 Passes will be for Parking Lot B. For a map of SIUE parking, please click here.

-Annually, the Department of Philosophy and in conjunction with Phi Sigma Tau Illinois Pi chapter, & The Lyceum (from 2014 onwards), host a colloquium for undergraduate students to share in philosophical dialogue at Southern Illinois University Edwardsville.
+Annually, the Department of Philosophy and in conjunction with Phi Sigma Tau Illinois Pi chapter, & The Lyceum (the Student Philosophy Club), host a colloquium for undergraduate students to share in philosophical dialogue at Southern Illinois University Edwardsville.
 A general call for papers is circulated inviting students to submit papers they have written on any topic of philosophical interest for presentation.
 In conjunction with the conference proceedings, a distinguished scholar is invited to deliver a keynote address and to personally interact with conference participants about their research and interests in philosophy.
 The conference promotes pluralism, collegiality, and philosophically complex thinking.

 Keynote Speaker: Professor Charlotte Witt (University of New Hampshire)